Joseph S. Campisi

 Jared attended The University of Maine, and graduated with a Bachelor of Science degree in Ecology and Environmental Science in 2010.
 Jared took part in internships in the Environmental Consulting industry between 2007 and 2010.
 Upon graduation in 2010, Jared joined his father’s company, Boyle Associates.
 Jared has 11 years of experience in the Environmental Consulting field encompassing natural resource assessment, wetland delineations, wetland functional assessments, vernal pool assessments, permitting, wetland creation/mitigation/restoration, post-construction monitoring, and environmental inspection.

-Jared has worked as the lead Environmental Inspector on a large scale wind power project which was Maine’s largest wind power site at that time.
-As the company Environmental Inspector, he provides onsite sediment and erosion control inspections and permit compliance monitoring.
-He has also been the field lead and project manager of multiple large-scale natural resource assessment and reporting efforts throughout the state of Maine.
+Jared has worked as the lead Environmental Inspector on utility scale wind power projects.
+As the company Environmental Inspector and compliance monitor, he provides onsite sediment and erosion control inspections and permit compliance monitoring.
+He has also been the field lead and project manager of multiple utility scale natural resource assessment and reporting efforts throughout the state of Maine.
 Resource assessment projects provide clients with full wetland consulting services, including on-site field inspections for preliminary land evaluations, wetland delineations and mapping using GPS, vernal/significant vernal pool identification, functional assessment analysis (using USACE Highway Methodology and the New Hampshire Method), impact assessments, and mitigation design and monitoring.

 As a project manager, Jared is responsible for management of field staff, as well as planning, scheduling, and accomplishing Boyle Associates’ environmental field efforts.
 Jared coordinates with local, state, and federal regulators, as well as client managers to make sure projects are completed efficiently, and in accordance with regulations while ensuring the highest quality project standards.

-- B.S,, Ecology and Environmental Science, University of Maine
+B.S.
+Ecology and Environmental Science, University of Maine Orono

 Mr. Tomforde is a New Hampshire licensed Professional Geologist with over 20 years of experience completing environmental site investigation and remediation associated with releases of petroleum and hazardous waste on residential and commercial properties.
 Mr. Tomforde is a Principal Geologist and office lead at StoneHill Environmental, a subsidiary of CEA.
 Mr. Tomforde maintains a strong working knowledge of multi-media environmental sampling techniques and is well versed in New Hampshire environmental regulations including working within the New Hampshire Petroleum Reimbursement Fund Program.